Math for Kindergarten

 • Number recognition and tracing (0–10, 11–20, extending to 100)

-• Addition and subtraction facts and word problems
+• Illustrated addition and subtraction problems

 • Geometry with 2D shapes and tracing exercises